 “It’s O.K. in Romania to copy businesses from other countries.
-Don’t add uncertainty to the local market which is weak.
+Don’t add uncertainty to the weak local market.
 If you want to do something for Romania, don’t innovate!
-If you believe in you, you don’t go for Romania.
+If you believe in yourself, you don’t go for Romania.
 This is just out of mathematical considerations.
-The potential for profit is the market times the chances to have success.
+The profit potential is the market times the chances to have success.
 The entrepreneurs have to eliminate the risks.”.

 Apparently many companies concentrate on many platforms to develop an application for, but if you don’t have resources, you don’t have to do that.

 Calin has a kind of uninteresting presentation, as usual, but I think it’s better than in 2004.
-Don’t get me wrong, I love Calin as an entrepreneur and business man, but his strongest point is not public speaking.
-Actually, even him didn’t really understand what he was speaking of.
+Don’t get me wrong, I love Calin as an entrepreneur and businessman, but his strongest point is not public speaking.
+Actually, even he didn’t really understand what he was speaking of.

-First, if you want to start a business in Romania, copy a working business model, and after that, change a little bit some things.
+First, if you want to start a business in Romania, copy a working business model, and after that, change some things a little bit.

 The state of good is actually a state of balance, of equilibrium.

-In order to reach comfort, you have to feel uncomfortable first with what you have in order to get a solution for the problems.
+To reach comfort, you have to feel uncomfortable first with what you have to get a solution to the problems.
 One has to monetize the fact that there are a lot of people who want comfort now.

 Laura Mihailescu Marketing Coordinator, F64